-Ron Laster is the owner/operator of a 22 year old Portland based business, PrintResults, focusing on print communications and marketing.
+Ron Laster, member at large, is the owner/operator of a 22 year old Portland based business, PrintResults, focusing on print communications and marketing.
 His service on non-profit Boards: 22 years as Board member of NorthEast Coalition of Neighborhoods, serving as Treasurer (7 years), Vice President (5 years) and Board President (3 years); North Northeast Business Association (4 years) and Grant Park Neighborhood Association (23 years, inclusive of 5 years as Board President).

 Anne Lindsay was a federal civil servant for over 30 years at the Environmental Protection Agency (EPA) in Washington, DC.
 She moved to Portland, Oregon in 2010 to be closer to her children and grandchildren who live in Portland and Seattle.
 Since retiring from EPA, she spends much of her time doing volunteer tax preparation with AARP/CASHOREGON and Medicare counseling with Multnomah County Aging, Disability, and Veterans Services.
 Currently serving as chair of the Resources Committee.